ruandersMSFT/Compliance/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview.md

 ---
-title: "Data Retention, Deletion, and Destruction in Microsoft 365"
+title: "Data retention, deletion, and destruction in Microsoft 365"
 description: "An overview of Microsoft policies for Microsoft 365 regarding data retention, deletion, and destruction." ms.author: robmazz
 author: robmazz